occupythemind/URL_encoder/README.md

 - Encode or decode a payload `n` times
 - Automatically detect and fully decode deeply nested encodings
 - CLI and interactive modes
-- Lightweight, no external dependencies except `pyinputplus`
+- Lightweight, no external dependencies except `pyinputplus` and `pyperclip`
+- Automatically copy result payload to clipboard
 ---

 ## 🛠️ Setup